 - Go to the Facebook Events Manager in your Business Manager account.

-- Select Facebook Pixel and click Connect.
+- Select Meta Pixel and select Connect.

 <head>